 Ilco Y61 (on right): This is made for 1994 and earlier BMW motorcycles.

 The main difference between the SR61N and the Y61 is the shoulder stop.
-The shoulder stop on the SR61N sticks out a lot farther that the shoulder stop on theY61.
+The shoulder stop on the SR61N sticks out a lot farther than the shoulder stop on theY61.
 The best I have been able to determine is that the Y61 is for 1986 to 1994 models and the pre-86 models may use just one or maybe both of them.
 I have not had enough experience on older BMW motorcycles to know for sure.

 Thanks for the info and I hope this helps.
 FYI, I cut BMW motorcycle keys by code.
 In fact, I cut almost all motorcycle keys by code.